 Nancy Naomi Carlson, winner of the 2022 Oxford-Weidenfeld Translation Prize, is a poet, translator, essayist, and editor, as well as a recipient of two literature translation fellowships from the National Endowment for the Arts.
 She has also received grants from the Maryland State Arts Council and the Arts & Humanities Council of Montgomery County.
 In 2018, she was decorated as Chevalier of the Order of the Academic Palms by the French government.
 Author of four non-translated titles and eight books of translations, her most recent full-length collection of poems, An Infusion of Violets (Seagull Books, 2019), was featured in The New York Times Book Review (“New & Noteworthy”), as well as reviewed by Elizabeth Lund in The Washington Post.
 Her first collection of poetry, Kings Highway, was a co-winner for the Washington Writers’ Publishing House competition.
 Complications of the Heart won the Texas Review Press’ Robert Phillips Poetry Chapbook Prize and Imperfect Seal of Lips was selected for the Tennessee Chapbook Prize.
 101 Jewish Poems for the Third Millennium (Ashland Poetry Press, 2021), an anthology she co-edited with Matthew Silverman, was an SPD Best Seller for two months.
-Her third full-length poetry collection, Piano in the Dark, is forthcoming from Seagull Books.
+Her third full-length poetry collection, Piano in the Dark, was published in 2023 by Seagull Books.

 Carlson’s translations include Hammer with No Master, translations of René Char (Tupelo Press, 2016), which was a finalist for the Firecracker Award for Poetry by the Community of Literary Magazines and Presses.
 The Nomads, My Brothers, Go Out to Drink from the Big Dipper (Seagull Books, 2015), translations of Abdourahman Waberi, from Djibouti, was a finalist for the Best Translated Book Award for Poetry.
 Cargo Hold of Stars: Coolitude (Seagull Books, 2021), translations of Khal Torabully, from Mauritius, was reviewed in the Nation and was the winner of the 2022 Oxford-Weidenfeld Translation Prize.
 Her co-translation with Esperanza Hope Snyder of Cuban Wendy Guerra’s Delicates is forthcoming from Seagull Books in April 2023.